Vision-X-AI/visionx/README.md

 </div>

-VisionX is a decentralized platform combining AI visual analysis with Web3 technologies, redefining how users connect with the blockchain world through "visually-driven intelligent interaction".
-Our platform extends beyond cryptocurrency trading to apply AI visual technology to NFTs, the metaverse, social interactions, and personalized experiences, empowering retail users with unprecedented participation and control.
+VisionX is the world's first DeSci platform that funds and supports AI and vision research through blockchain and AI technologies, with a special focus on eye-related technologies.
+VisionX combines AI visual analysis with blockchain technology to create a seamless bridge between the physical and digital worlds.

 **Slogan:** "See the Future, Shape the Web3"